heabeounMKTO/gender_finder/README.md

 ### how it works

-this is basically overkill (or maybe it's just that im lazy to come up with a "smart" solution), it uses `llama-cpp-python` for llama2 model inference with `bottle` server as a rest api.
+this is basically overkill (or maybe it's just that im lazy to come up with a "smart" solution), it uses `llama-cpp-python` for llama2 model inference with `bottle` server (i can use flask but i want to be a hipster) as a rest api.

 ### installation